tusharrawat66/Paranuara-assignment/README.md

 Important:- In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to python shell and execute the two line
 below:

 	import nltk
-"\n",nltk.download('all')
+	nltk.download('all')

  This procedure might take few seconds to minute depending upon your network and hardware.